chef/chef-workstation/www/content/workstation/config.md

 #### cookbook_repo_paths

 Description
 : Path or paths to use for cookbook resolution.
-When multiple cookbook paths are provided and a cookbook exists in more than one of them, the cookbook found in the last-most directory will be used.
-Considering the example, when resolving cookbook `mycb`: if `mycb` existed in both `/home/username/cookbooks` and `/var/chef/cookbooks`, `mycb` in `/var/chef/cookbooks` will be used.
+If more than one cookbook path is provided and a cookbook exists in more than one of them, the cookbook found in the last directory will be used.
+Considering the example, when resolving cookbook `mycb`: if `mycb` existes in both `/home/username/cookbooks` and `/var/chef/cookbooks`, `chef-run` uses `mycb` in `/var/chef/cookbooks`.

 Values
 : A string referencing a valid cookbook path, or an array of such strings.
 See example for syntax.